bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 The debug setting should be set to NO in live applications.

 Any errors will be set to the `error` variable passed in.
-You can find a full example of [AppDelegate.m[(https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/AppDelegate.m) on our GitHub page.
+You can find a full example of [AppDelegate.m](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/AppDelegate.m) on our GitHub page.

 # Credit Card Registration

-*Make sure you've successfully set up the [`Native Payment SDK`](#setup) before implementing this functionality.*
+Once you have added the SDK to your project, you can begin to register cards.

-Native credit card registration is done through a native registration form.
+Credit card registration is done through a native registration form.
 You can either choose to use the default card registration form contained in `BNCreditCardRegistrationVC` or [create your own](#customization).
 All credit card details will automatically be encrypted before they are sent to our servers and the app will use card Tokens to perform any payment processing.

 ## Display the form